cyruslk/franklin-ford-bot/logs.md

 I'm pushing back the updated code on Twitter, for sample of tweets, you can refer to the previous ones (tweeted at an interval of 5/10 minutes).

 Note: I think this is by far better than the first Tweets.
 If this suits you, I'll change the config credentials with the ffbot ones.

+# 2019.11.15

+Things that need to be done on the server-side:

+- Create one collection per `platform`; split Twitter from Reddit;

+- Reddit is on pause now; more to be announced soon after Juliettes decides on what to do with NLP.

+- There's no front-end anymore/ no client folder attached to a server side.
+The server becomes the only piece of code responsible for the bot to fire its action;

+- Only keep the sentence, not the all text (=> this is what causes the network requests to be unstable);